 The doctor puts an ultrasound probe into your rectum to examine your prostate.
 To get the samples of prostate tissue, they push the fine needle along the ultrasound probe and into the prostate gland.

-This is a little uncomfortable, and might be painful but doesn’t take long.
-You feel a slight jolt each time the doctor fires the needle.
+This is a little uncomfortable but doesn’t take long.
+You feel a slight jolt each time the doctor takes a sample.